-Asian Cup Semi-Final Match Analysis: Australia 2-0 UAE
+Asian Cup Final Match Analysis: Australia 2-1 South Korea (AET)

 My career spans youth development, coach education, and technical leadership across both mainstream and Paralympic pathways.
 I’m open to conversations around sports leadership, coaching, inclusive sport, and development roles where people, culture, and long-term impact matter.